Jonny Wickersham: Career

 Wickersham has been touring and recording with Social Distortion since the When the Angels Sing memorial concert held in June 2000 to benefit Dennis Danell's family.
 Wickersham also co-wrote "Angel's Wings", "Faithless" and "Nickels and Dimes" along with Mike Ness for Social Distortion's 2004 release Sex, Love and Rock 'n' Roll as well as "Machine Gun Blues", "Far Side of Nowhere" and "Take Care of Yourself" with Ness on Social Distortion's Hard Times and Nursery Rhymes.

 In 2008, Wickersham was on tour with Ness's solo band along with Social Distortion.

 The Vandals wrote a song about him, "Johnny Twobags", released on their album Live Fast, Diarrhea.

 In 2010 he reunited with his U.S. Bombs bandmates to tour with them in Europe and in the USA.
+That same year, Wickersham appeared on the Swingin' Utters tribute album, Untitled 21: A Juvenile Tribute to Swingin' Utters.
+He covered the song Pills & Smoke.

 In 2012, he announced the release of his first solo 7" called "Hope Dies Hard," and forthcoming solo album Salvation Town.